-Over the past few years, Google has released several updates to their algorithm, of which Panda, Penguin and Hummingbird were the biggest.
-Those updates set augmented rules on how owners should structure their sites, build incoming links and use anchor text for outgoing links.
+Over the past few years, Google has released several updates to their search engine algorithm, of which Panda, Penguin and Hummingbird were the biggest.
+Those updates set augmented rules on how owners should structure their sites for link building, both build incoming links and use anchor text for outgoing links.

 Despite the updates, however, on-page SEO hasn’t really changed all that much.
 Every on-page SEO task is really for the user’s benefit.
 Yet, most SEOs still haven’t come to terms with that fact.